geohackweek/nDarrays/_episodes/05-aggregation.md

 ### Mathematical functions

 Now, sometimes we need to apply mathematical functions to array data in our analysis.
 A good example is wind data, which are often distributed as orthogonal "u" and "v" wind components.
 To calculate the wind magnitude we need to take the square root of the sum of the squares.
-For this we use numpy [ufunc](http://docs.scipy.org/doc/numpy/reference/ufuncs.html) commands that can operate on data arrays.
+For this we use numpy [ufunc](http://docs.scipy.org/doc/numpy/reference/ufuncs.html) commands that can operate on a `DataArray`.
 Let's look at our wind datasets:

 ~~~
 import xarray.ufuncs as xu